Take 10 with... Alex Taylor

 9. If you collaborate across the faculty or University, or even outside the University, who do you work with and how does it benefit your research?

-One of the things that really benefits me is that I get to work alongside some incredible scientists who all have quite different opinions and ideas about the data we generate.
-It’s great being able to discuss the experiments and data, and debate what our results mean.
-The work I’ve done as part of this collaboration over the last two years has given me such optimism in science as a process.
-Science has such power to resolve debates between people who have very different views by generating data.
+It is of such benefit to me that I get to work alongside incredible scientists who often have different opinions and ideas about the data we generate.
+It’s great being able to discuss the experiments and data, debate what our results mean, and design experiments to build our knowledge further.